Helpdesk Training Article

 1 Registering for an exam

-1.1 Cambridge English exams may be taken by people of any age, gender, race, nationality, religion, etc. Although they are designed for speakers of other languages, no language restrictions apply.
+1.1 Cambridge English exams may be taken by an individual of any age, gender, race, nationality, religion, etc. Although they are designed for speakers of other languages, no language restrictions apply.

-1.2 Candidates can take exams as often as they wish (but only once per exam administration), subject to the exam dates set by Cambridge English (the dates are visible to Centres on support. cambridgeenglish.org) and set by a Centre.
+1.2 Candidates can take exams as often as they wish (but only once per exam administration), subject to the exam dates set by Cambridge English and scheduled by Centres.
 Candidates can take different exams in the same week, for example, B2 First and C1 Advanced.

 1.4 Cambridge English exams have no age limits, but the following exams are designed for school-aged learners: